mortendk/saga11/src/content/page/page/index.md

 ---
 section: collection
-title: Section page
+title: Section
-url: section page
+url: section
-image: /images/maikel-oosterink-n_-j5nounwe-unsplash.jpg
+image: /images/veeterzy-sMQiL_2v4vs-unsplash.jpg
-teaser: "This is a demo of the simple section / collection "
+teaser: This is a demo of the simple section that display a list of post
 tags:
   - frontpage
   - menu